lukfd/farmerselevator/README.md

 - [ ] SQL injection threats

-- [ ] Generate better ID for farmers and elevators
+- [ ] Generate better ID for farmers and elevators (no repetition, because now is just random number)

-- [ ] stay consistant with variables
+- [ ] stay consistant with variables in the code

-- [ ] creating functions for redundant code
+- [ ] creating functions for redundancy in the code

-- [ ] Style
+- [ ] Style CSS

 - [ ] In homepage have a search bar for searching elevator's shop